New York Songlines: 10th Street

 337: Gnocco, which imports its chefs from Italy.
 Terrific pizza.
 The site of Gracie Mansion, an East Village art gallery.

-339: Barbershop is a bar/club hidden behind a functioning barbershop; the space used to be Plan B and Drinkland, before that the gay dance club Crow Bar.
+339: The Blind Barber is a bar/club hidden behind a functioning barbershop; the space used to be Plan B and Drinkland; before that the gay dance club Crow Bar.

 341: Ninth Street Espresso is a branch of a coffeeshop at 9th and C. Was the Tompkins Square Bakery.
 Illustrator Elliott Banfield has lived in this building for 30 years.